-Chapter III COMMISSIONING AND DECOMMISSIONING
+CHAPTER III - COMMISSIONING AND DECOMMISSIONING

-A. INITIAL COMMISSIONING
+A. Initial Commissioning

-The commissioning of your yacht is essentially an owner's responsibility.
-SOUTHERN OFFSHORE YACHTS can provide you with this service or recommend a yard which is competent in commissioning TAYANA yachts.
+The initial commissioning of your yacht is essentially the owner's responsibility.
+However, the dealer may provide you with this service or recommend a yard which is competent in commissioning Tayana yachts.
 The initial commissioning is extremely important.
-In addition to putting the yacht into service, the following functions are also served:

-- Shipping Damage is revealed.
-The trucking company is liable for shipping damage.
-They require prompt notification of any claims against them.

-- Part shortages are revealed.
-TAYANA boxes the loose gear and provides a packing list.
-Occasionally errors are made.

-- Quality defects are revealed.
+In addition to putting the yacht into service, the following functions are also served: shipping damage is revealed.
+The trucking company is liable for shipping damage, however, they require prompt notification of any claims against them; part shortages are revealed, Tayana boxes the loose gear and provides a packing list, but occasionally errors are made; and quality defects are revealed.
+Any damage at the destination should be listed on the order receipt or bill of lading.
 Your yacht is thoroughly checked at the plant.
-Our quality program for each yacht includes a water drench test, functional testing of all systems, and visual checks of the entire yacht.
-However, overseas and overland travel often cause leaks and other problems which are difficult to detect by visual inspections alone. - Engine delivery check-out service is performed at the factory.
+The quality program for each yacht includes a water drench test, functional testing of all systems, and visual checks of the entire yacht.
+However, overseas and overland travel often cause leaks and other problems which are difficult to detect by visual inspections alone.
+Engine delivery check-out service is performed at the factory.
 However, the engine and the alignment of the power transmission system should be re-checked after the yacht is launched.